panosnaz/SIZ_WAN_checks_API/WAN_checks_API_README.md

 3. Configure the devices and health check parameters in the WAN_checks_API.py file:

+- Create a config.py file with the following configurations:
+	- username: Your device username.
+	- password: Your device password.
+	- AUTH_TOKEN: Authorization token for API access.
+	- Other necessary configurations for your network.

 - Update the device_login() function with the appropriate login credentials for your devices or create a config.py file and define there the username and password variables.
 - Modify the parameters in the main() function based on your network setup.
 - Customize the health checks performed in the def_int_checks(), def_ping_checks(), asym_bgp_checks() and mmm_bgp_checks() functions.